-A value that identifies the parties intended to process the assertion.
-An audience value MAY be the URL of the Token Endpoint as defined in Section 3.2 of OAuth 2.0 [RFC6749].
+A value that identifies the party or parties intended to process the assertion.
+The URL of the Token Endpoint, as defined in Section 3.2 of OAuth 2.0 [RFC6749], can be used to indicate that the authorization server as a valid intended audience of the assertion.
+In the absence of an application profile specifying otherwise, compliant applications MUST compare the audience values using the Simple String Comparison method defined in Section 6.2.1 of RFC 3986 [RFC3986].